Peer Review Process

 Introduction

-The rigour of a peer review system ensures the quality of a research article.
+The rigours of a peer review system ensure the quality of research articles.
 IJIL employs a rigorous peer review system.
 All submitted manuscripts undergo a peer review process before publication.

 Double-blind Peer Review

 The review process is an important aspect of the publication process of an article.
-It enables authors to improve their manuscripts and aids editors in making decision on manuscripts.
+It enables authors to improve their manuscripts and aids editors in making decisions on them.
 IJIL employs a double-blind peer review system.

 A double-blind peer review system is an anonymous review system whereby the identity of the author(s) of a manuscript is concealed from the selected reviewers.
-All details that may enable a reviewer to identify the author(s) of a manuscript are removed from the manuscript before the manuscript is sent to the reviewer.
-Similarly, the reviewers’ identities are also concealed from the author(s) when sending the reviewers’ comments to the author(s).
+All details that could help a reviewer identify the author(s) are removed from the manuscript before it is sent to the reviewer.
+Similarly, we conceal the identities of the reviewers from the author(s) when we send their comments to them.

 IJIL considers the double-blind peer system as a more effective review system because it limits possible bias from either the selected reviewers or from authors.